Valsain Mountains: Reptiles

 There are 15 different species of reptiles, the most relevant being the snub-nosed viper (Vipera latastei), the ringed snake (Natrix natrix), the cyren's rock lizard (Iberolacerta cyreni) and the Schreiber's green lizard (Lacerta schreiberi).

 Amphibians

 There are 10 catalogued species of amphibians.
 They are found in wetlands and the most relevant are salamanders (Salamandra salamandra bejarae), newts and different species of frogs and toads such as the Iberian stream frog (Rana iberica).

 Fish

 In the rivers of the mountains live 5 species of fish, the most abundant are the trout, the gobies and the bermejuela.

 Insects

-Among the more than 570 species of insects, we can find the emblematic greater stag beetle (Lucanus cervus) and the butterflies Graellsia isabelae, Parnassius apollo, Leptidea sinapis and Boloria selene castellana.
+Among the more than 570 species of insects are the greater stag beetle (Lucanus cervus) and the butterflies Graellsia isabelae, Parnassius apollo, Leptidea sinapis and Boloria selene castellana.

 Management and uses

 The management of the Valsaíi forests is carried out by the Centro Montes y Aserradero de Valsaín, which seeks to maintain the traditional use of the richness of the forests with their conservation.

 The management combines forest and livestock exploitation, the traditional use of the forests, with public use.
 The opening of the Valsain forests for the enjoyment and relaxation of the citizens also seeks to disseminate the natural values among the population.

 The activity generated around the Valsain Mountains has a very significant influence on the environment and on the municipality of Real Sitio de San Ildefonso.
 It generates direct activity for more than 150 people a year and is the main driver of forestry and wood processing activity.